hagbard/the-flogger-manual/docs/advanced.md

           // By default everything at FINE or above is forced (including INFO etc.) even if they
           // would normally be emitted.
 This ensures we don't lose anything to rate limiting.
           .setDefault(Level.FINE)
-          // We are particularly interested in SomeClass.class so give it a lower level.
+          // We are particularly interested in SomeClass.class so turn on extra logging.
           .add(Level.FINEST, SomeClass.class)
           .build();